daniloarodrigues/apollo-orm/readme.md

 # Apollo ORM for ScyllaDB

-This is the Apollo ORM library for ScyllaDB, a Python library that provides an Object-Relational Mapping (ORM) interface to ScyllaDB.
+This is the Apollo ORM library for ScyllaDB/Cassandra, a Python library that provides an Object-Relational Mapping (ORM) interface to ScyllaDB.

 ## Installation